vinyl floors are easy to install – and almost as easy to remove again.

 Dispose of vinyl flooring

-If the vinyl floor is successfully removed, the remaining remains raise a final crucial question: Where to dispose?
+Once the vinyl floor has been successfully removed, the remaining residues raise one last crucial question: Where to dispose of?

-Since vinyl floors are made of artificially produced PVC, they must not be thrown into normal household waste, but must be disposed of properly.
+As vinyl floors are made of artificially produced PVC, they must not be thrown into normal household waste, but disposed of properly.

 Vinyl waste can either be delivered directly to material yards or taken away from bulky waste collection.

-In both cases, it is advisable to contact the competent waste disposal company in good time in order to find any restrictions (size or quantity of vinyl residues) and to agree on an appointment for delivery or collection.
+In both cases, it is advisable to contact the responsible disposal company in good time to find out any restrictions that may apply (size or quantity of vinyl residues) and to arrange a date for delivery or collection.

-In addition, the respective waste reverberating company provides information on the costs of disposing of the vinyl floor.
+In addition, the respective waste recycler will provide information on the costs of disposing of the vinyl flooring.